Two local artists take part in the 2026 'Jersey Markets Residency'

 Jersey Markets Residency 2026 artists.
 Left Connor Daly, right Oliver Le Gresley pictured at the Fish Market.

-Oliver Le Gresley, whose family’s farm in St Martin has provided fruit and vegetables to the Markets over three generations and who previously delivered produce to the market on a daily basis, is looking back to the Market’s Victorian beginnings and will be creating a project titled ‘Hanging On’ consisting of subtle design interventions that reference some of the early architectural features of the market, such as its lanterns and blinds, as well as a short film that documents the journey from farm to counter of the produce we see on display each day.
+Oliver Le Gresley, whose family’s farm in St Martin has provided fruit and vegetables to the Markets over three generations and who previously delivered produce to the market on a daily basis, is looking back to the Market’s Victorian beginnings and will be creating a project titled ‘Hanging On’, consisting of subtle design interventions that reference some of the early architectural features of the market, such as its lanterns and blinds, as well as a short film that documents the journey from farm to counter of the produce we see on display each day.

 Artist Connor Daly said: “I am thrilled that I have been selected as the artist for this year's Jersey Markets Artist Residency.
 ArtHouse Jersey have continually supported my practice and have shown great belief in my work, which is humbling and encouraging to me.
 For the duration of the residency, I will be photographing the Market traders in a series of static studio portraits.
 I will be based in a studio in the fish market, where traders will be photographed.
 Visitors are welcome to drop in when I am at the studio, where they can see how a photographic project is developed from an initial sketch into a fully fledged series of work.”